 My first 8 sites miserably failed.
 But not necessarily because I was a lousy writer – yeah, I surely was – but because I quit publishing.
 For more than 10 years I thought that writers are born with a pen and paper and that you should have some kind of cosmic calling to put words on a piece of paper.
 Or in other words, I didn’t believe in myself.
 And since I questioned my own skills, this affected my work.

-However, something interesting happened when I created durmonski.com and I started publishing without giving 2 cents of what other people think of my writing – people started to share my posts and to send me “that’s a great piece of content” emails.
+However, something interesting happened when I created durmonski.com, and I started publishing without giving two cents of what other people think of my writing – people started sharing my posts along with “that’s a great piece of content” emails.

 Were my posts flawless?
 Nope.
 Helpful?
 Sort of.
 What change then?
 The way I view my work.
 I was no longer obsessed with writing the “ultimate” piece of content that will change the world.
 I was obsessed with making progress and improving.
-I publishing my work regularly.
-I surely had flaws but at least I was moving forward.
+Focused on publishing my work regularly.
+There were surely flaws but at least I was moving forward.

 Eventually, I figured out that you can correct things later but you cannot correct work that’s not yet published.

 Hopefully, my story will help you overcome your inner disbelief and realize that you’re not a fraud, you are work in progress.